hillairet/hillairet.github.io/_posts/2023-09-10-python-multiple-arithmetic-operators.md

 5
 ```

-Right now might be a good time to open your interpreter and verify that this is for real because you probably don't believe it.
+Right now might be a good time to open your Python interpreter and verify that this is for real because you probably don't believe it.

 It's as though the `+` doesn't do anything in `-+-` and `--+` compared to using `--` in the previous section.
 On the other hand the result is different with `+--`.
-Parenthesis can help us here as well:
+Why is that?

 ```python
 >>> 2 -- (+ 5 // 2)